 These crochet granny slippers are exquisite to look at.
-Interestingly enough, each slipper consists of 3 hexagonal shaped grannies.
-There is actually two motif designs used per slipper.
+Interestingly enough, each slipper consists of 3 hexagonal-shaped grannies.
+There are two motif designs used per slipper.
 The top of the front of the foot is a complete hexagon and the two motifs at the heels have a slight variation in the final round to make the sole blend better.

 In the tutorial, I refer to this diagram for figuring out the sole for the front of the foot and back of the heel.
 This diagram will allow you to be flexible and easier than counting every stitch you encounter.